Keyboards were absolutely revolutionary for interfacing with a computer, but lacked finesse.

 There was once a left, middle, and right click button.
 The left click naturally became the dominant selection button because we tend to point with our index finger, with the other two as context buttons with special features depending on the program.

 However, the middle button was dropped because most interfaces only needed an additional “context menu” to then make a primary selection.
-For simplicity, Apple for a long time even dropped it down to one button, with ⌘+Click serving as the right click.
+For simplicity, Apple even dropped it down to one button for a long time, with ⌘+Click serving as the right click.

-Of course, navigating lots of screens of information can be tedious, so the scroll wheel was a neat addition.
+Of course, navigating many screens of information can be tedious, so the scroll wheel was a neat addition.
 By scrolling, you can skip having to hold down the arrow keys up or down to skim through information.

 - It’s a separate copy-paste “clipboard” buffer from the typical CTRL+C, CTRL+V that copies anytime something is selected: